DHS readies for groundbreaking of premier veterinary laboratory

 "This is a once in a multi-generational opportunity specifically for Kansas State University and the College of Veterinary Medicine," Richardson told DVM Newsmagazine at the recently concluded CVC Kansas City.
-To view a video update about the groundbreaking featuring Richardson, click here.

 "To my knowledge, there has never been in the United States a federal laboratory of the level of NBAF co-located with a university that has an agricultural college, veterinary college, a division of biology and people interested in animal diseases."
 Coupled with a relocated United States Department of Agriculture Animal Research Service (ARS) Arthropod-Borne Animal Disease Research Laboratory, Richardson says the next few years will be a delightful time for KSU.

 "It brings marvelous opportunities for the country and the world."

 Richardson is referring to the collaborative spirit that this laboratory relocation has created within Manhattan and KSU.

 When it is all said and done, NBAF will bring some 300 scientists and highly-trained technicians to the area.
 And it's creating opportunities for veterinarians with a combined DVM/MPH program.
 "It is the fastest growing graduate program I have ever experienced," he says.
 All of the activity is important preparation for the transition of the Plum Island facility off the coast of New York.